 Parent Teacher Conferences are also scheduled for each year group during the year.
-We are grateful for your support in taking advantage of this important opportunity to discuss the progress of your son/daughter and also to share information about your child’s interests.
+We are grateful for your support in taking advantage of this important opportunity to discuss the progress of your son/daughter and also to share information about your child.

 Contact with Teachers

 Staff may be available for informal discussions before and after school, but please be aware that they often have meetings to attend and their classrooms to prepare for the day.
-For a more formal consultation with staff, please make an appointment through the teacher or the School Office.
+For a more formal consultation with staff, please make an appointment by emailing the teacher or through the School Office.